Rise to Success: Career Highlights of Rui Hachimura

 2014: FIBA U17 World Championships

-April 2015: Jordan Brand Classic Invitation
+April 2015: Invited to Jordan Brand Classic

-November 21, 2015: Signs with Gonzaga
+November 21, 2015: Signed with Gonzaga Bulldogs

 December 29, 2015: Third All-Japan Tournament Victory

-November 11, 2016: Gonzaga Debut
+November 11, 2016: Regular Season Debut for Gonzaga

-On November 11, 2016, Rui Hachimura made his regular season debut for the Gonzaga Bulldogs against Utah Valley, becoming the fifth Japanese-born player to ever play NCAA Division I basketball.
+On November 11, 2016, Hachimura made his regular season debut for the Gonzaga Bulldogs against Utah Valley, becoming the fifth Japanese-born player to ever play NCAA Division I basketball.

-2016: Joins Gonzaga
+2016: Joined Gonzaga

-February 23, 2017: West Coast Conference Title
+February 23, 2017: Helped Win West Coast Conference Title

-On February 23, 2017, Rui Hachimura scored eight points against San Diego, helping his team win the West Coast Conference (WCC) title.
+On February 23, 2017, Hachimura scored eight points against San Diego, helping his team win the West Coast Conference (WCC) title.

-2017: First Japanese Player in NCAA Tournament
+March 16, 2017: First Japanese Native in NCAA Division I Men's Tournament

 2017: FIBA Under-19 Basketball World Cup

-November 6, 2018: Season Opener
+November 6, 2018: Opened Regular Season with 33 Points

-November 21, 2018: Upsets Duke in Maui Invitational
+November 21, 2018: Upset Over Duke in Maui Invitational Finals

-April 15, 2019: Declares for NBA Draft
+April 15, 2019: Declared for NBA Draft

-On April 15, 2019, Rui Hachimura announced that he would forgo his final year of eligibility and declared for the 2019 NBA draft.
+On April 15, 2019, Hachimura announced that he would forgo his final year of eligibility and declared for the 2019 NBA draft.

 October 23, 2019: NBA Debut

-On October 23, 2019, Rui Hachimura made his NBA debut, posting a double-double (14 points, 10 rebounds) as a starter in a 100–108 loss to the Dallas Mavericks.
+On October 23, 2019, Hachimura made his NBA debut, posting a double-double with 14 points and 10 rebounds in a loss to the Dallas Mavericks.

 December 1, 2019: Career-High 30 Points

-On December 1, 2019, Rui Hachimura scored a then career-high 30 points in a 125–150 loss to the Los Angeles Clippers.
+On December 1, 2019, Hachimura scored a then career-high 30 points in a loss to the Los Angeles Clippers.

 In December 2019, Rui Hachimura and Yuta Watanabe became the first pair of Japanese players to face each other in the NBA.
+Hachimura also suffered a groin injury against the Detroit Pistons.

 2019: WCC Player of the Year